PostHog/posthog/README.md

 ## We're hiring!

 Come help us make PostHog even better.
-We're growing like crazy, [and we have a ton of open positions](https://posthog.com/careers).
+We're growing like crazy, [and would love for you to join us](https://posthog.com/careers).

 <br /><br />